paulavishek/Nexus-360/README_DEPLOYMENT.md

-# Deploying PM Chatbot to Google Cloud Run
+# Deploying Nexus360 to Google Cloud Run

-This document provides instructions for deploying your PM Chatbot (with OpenAI, Gemini, and Google Search capabilities) to Google Cloud Run.
+This document provides instructions for deploying your Nexus360 (with OpenAI, Gemini, and Google Search capabilities) to Google Cloud Run.

 ## Prerequisites